exprnd — Generate exponentially distributed random samples with mean mu and MATLAB-compatible size handling.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how exprnd works, line by line, in Rust.
+Read exactly how exprnd is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.